The blog

 • Companies struggle to align space with real demand

-Desk Booking is Not a Feature — it’s an Operating Model
+Desk Management is Not a Feature — it’s an Operating Model

-Most companies treat desk booking as a tool.
+Most companies treat desk management as a tool.
 High-performing organizations treat it as a workplace operating model.

 • Control how office capacity is distributed